1980–81 Iraq FA Cup

-The 1980–81 Iraq FA Cup was the fifth edition of the Iraq FA Cup as a clubs-only competition.
+The 1980–81 Iraq FA Cup was the fifth edition of the Iraq FA Cup as a club competition.
 The tournament was won by Al-Zawraa for the third time, beating 1980–81 Iraqi National League champions Al-Talaba 1–0 in the final with a goal from Thamir Yousef.
-Al-Zawraa's previous results in the tournament included a 3–0 win over Al-Najaf, a 2–0 win over Al-Amana and a 1–0 win over Al-Shabab.
+Al-Zawraa's previous results in the tournament included a 3–0 win over Al-Najaf a 1–0 win over Al-Shabab and a 2–0 win over Al-Amana.
 Al-Talaba's previous results were a 6–5 penalty shootout win over Al-Shorta, a 2–0 win over Al-Ittihad and a 1–0 win over Al-Minaa.